elishagretton/building-ecommerce-site/README.md

 ### Usage Instructions

+To see the final product, please head to this [link](https://53d9a805-d25f-40df-821d-c39719866bba-00-yb12mn67hr8m.riker.replit.dev/).
+This is from using Replit, so the website has not been deployed.

 #### Data Setup

-To set-up the data, first upload the data to Supabase.
+To set-up the data, the `products` data is first uploaded to Supabase.

-Then select the data, the `data/requests.ts` file has been created to store these queries.
+The data is then selected with the `data/requests.ts` file.
 For example, to select all the product data:
 ```typescript
 export async function selectProductData(supabase: any) {
   let { data: products, error } = await supabase